dhryniuk/t-VMPOMC/README.md

    ```sh
    julia spin_chain_demo.jl
    ```
-   The above measures the dynamics of the site-averaged mangetizations of the spin chain.
+   The above measures the dynamics of the site-averaged mangetizations of the spin chain, saving the measurements to `magentizations.out`.
    This simulation can be completed more efficiently by leveraging multiple parallel processes.
 To do this, execute:
       ```sh
    mpirun -np X julia spin_chain_demo.jl